 Estimated budget: TBC

-Project/activity: Arctic Marine Tourism: Shipping analysis and Site specific guidelines (Lead: Iceland, other co-leads sought) (NEW)
+Project/activity: Arctic Marine Tourism: Development in the Arctic and enabling real change (Lead: Iceland, co-lead Canada) (NEW)

-Objective: To gather knowledge on the status, trends and challenges in Arctic marine tourism and assess the need for best practices guidelines in support of existing site- specific guidelines.
+Objective: This project will follow up on recommendations contained in the Arctic Marine Tourism Project – Best Practice Guidelines document (AMTP 2015) and has the following two components:

-This project will contribute to the following Arctic Marine Tourism Project – Best Practice Guidelines document (AMTP 2015) recommendations:
+To compile data on tourism vessels in the Arctic using the ASTD database to better understand recent developments, identify gaps in data, and explore the feasibility to map the use and carriage of AIS by vessels not obligated to do so by IMO regulations.

-Compile a publicly available repository of circum-Arctic marine tourism information.
+To summarize existing site-specific guidelines for near-shore and coastal areas of the Arctic visited by passengers of marine tourism vessels and pleasure crafts.

-Develop a standardized framework for, and encourage the preparation of, site-specific guidelines for near-shore and coastal areas of the Arctic visited by passengers of marine tourism vessels and pleasure craft.
+The final product will be a summary report with recommendations on next steps, for Ministerial approval in May 2021, and an online repository of information collected for the purposes of the project.

 Timeline: 2019-2021

-Estimated Budget: 110.000 USD
+Estimated Budget: 110.000 USD (partly in-kind)

 Project/activity: PAME-ARHC Memorandum of Understanding (Leads: USA/Canada) (NEW)

-Objective: Formalizing the relationship between PAME and ARHC through a non-binding memorandum of understanding (MOU) would encourage more frequent exchanges of information.
-The objective of such an MOU would be to foster greater communication between the two organizations and enhance coordination on projects of mutual interest.
-Though the MOU would not be legally binding, it would allow each body to leverage the expertise of the other in order to develop a unified strategy for improving hydrographic charts and surveys in the Arctic.
+Objective: Formalizing the relationship between PAME and the Arctic Regional Hydrographic Commission (ARHC) through the development of a non-binding memorandum of understanding (MOU).
+The objective of such an MOU would be to foster greater communication between the two organizations and enhance coordination and cooperation on projects of mutual interest.

 Timeline: 2019-2021